PREVENTING HEARTWORMS HELPS PROTECT YOUR FAMILY

 Any pet, no matter how well cared for, can get worms.
 Spring is the perfect time of year to start a parasite control program.
 Internal and external parasites become active as the weather warms.

 One of the most serious kinds of worms is the heartworm.
-This is a common and deadly parasite which is carried by mosquitoes.
-Each year thousands of dogs become permanently debilitated or die from lung, heart or circulatory problems caused by heartworms.
+This is a common and deadly parasite that is carried by mosquitoes.
+Each year thousands of dogs become permanently debilitated or die from lung, heart, or circulatory problems caused by heartworms.

-A brief office visit for a blood test for these parasites should be part of your dog's health care program.
+A brief office visit for a blood test for these parasites should be part of your dog’s health care program.
 Usually we blood test in the spring, before the warm weather starts.
-Then your veterinarian will give you convenient, once a month medication to give to your pet for the rest of
+Then your veterinarian will give you convenient, once-a-month medication to give to your pet for the rest of the year.

-Monthly heartworm medications help prevent these intestinal parasites as well as preventing heartworms.
+Monthly heartworm medications help prevent these intestinal parasites as well as prevent heartworms.

-The health and happiness of family pets affects the health and happiness of human family members, both emotionally and physically.
-Start your four legged family members on a parasite control program this spring - for better health of your entire household!
+The health and happiness of family pets affect the health and happiness of human family members, both emotionally and physically.
+Start your four-legged family members on a parasite control program this spring – for better health of your entire household!